Gambling Addiction Treatment Blog

 • Somatic Release;

-At Algamus, we are an intimate program and or staff to patient ratio is almost one to one.
+At Algamus, we are an intimate program with a high staff-to-client ratio.
 Clients have the opportunity to share and heal, surrounded by other women in gambling recovery who can relate to their struggles.
 Ready to start healing?
 Reach out today.